llSourcell/AI_Composer/README.md

 Overview
 ============
 A project that trains a LSTM recurrent neural network over a dataset of MIDI files.
-More information can be found on the [writeup about this project](http://yoavz.com/music_rnn/) or the [final report](http://yoavz.com/music_rnn_paper.pdf) written.
+More information can be found on the [writeup about this project](http://yoavz.com/music_rnn/) or the [final report](http://yoavz.com/music_rnn_paper.pdf) written. *Warning: Some parts of this codebase are unfinished.*

 Dependencies
 ============